arista-eosplus/ztpserver/docs/caveats.rst

 * Only a single entry in a resource pool may be allocated to a node.

 * Users MUST be aware of the required EOS version for various hardware components (including transcievers).
 Neighbor (LLDP) validation may fail if a node boots with an EOS version that does not support the installed hardware.
 Moreoever, some EOS features configured via ZTPServer might be unsupported.
-Please refer to the Release Notes for more compatability information.
+Please refer to the Release Notes for more compatability information and to the `Transceiver Guide <http://www.arista.com/assets/data/pdf/Transceiver-Guide.pdf>`_ .